 Clear lessons emerge about decision-making processes and the need to have a calm, logical approach under pressure.

 Full guidance provided in the Trainer’s Notes.

 This activity is supplied electronically.
 No delivery charges apply.

 'Time for Decision!' is a great activity, always hugely successful with delegates.
 Used as an important and fun practical exercise on many management development programmes.
 Delegates have included supervisors, project managers and all levels of management (including directors).
 The best learning points included developing a structured process for decision-making, involving team members in the process, therefore raising their level of commitment to the outcome, confidence in their ability to use the process.
 Would be happy to recommend highly to others.

 Joe Taylor, Director, Positive Skills

 Tremendous fun!
-For getting people to work under time-pressure it is undoubtedly the best exercise on the market.
+For getting people to work under time-pressure, 'Time for Decision!' is undoubtedly the best exercise on the market.
 I find it extremely useful in getting people to focus on using a decision-making model.

 G. Lack, Media Training

 'Time for Decision!' is excellent, especially for learning to avoid the 'action-anxiety trap'!